finos/symphony-wdk/docs/concepts.md

 form is still active (it comes with a timeout and will expire at some point).
 For each reply, one or more activities can be executed.
 Using the `activity-expired` event, other activities can then be executed once the form expired.

-In case the form is dedicated to be replied only once, `unique` can be set to express that.
+In 1-1 conversations or if the form has to be replied only once, [exclusive](#exclusive) attribute on the form-replied event can be set to `true`.
+In that case, the activity is executed in the main process of the current workflow and flow controls can be used as normal.

 _nb: Loops are only supported with forms that require only one reply._